Adopting children with special care needs

 Cost of special needs adoption

-There are no fees payable to FACS if you choose to proceed with the adoption of a child with special care needs.
+There are no fees payable to DCJ if you choose to proceed with the adoption of a child with special care needs.

 Assistance can include:

 - financial assistance equivalent to the foster care allowance